eclipse-ditto/ditto-examples/azure/azure-iot-hub-device-simulator/README.md

 }'
 ```

-*Note: At the time of creating this example, Ditto HttpPush connections don't allow for SAS authentication,
+*Note: At the time of creating this example, Ditto Http Push connections don't allow for SAS authentication,
-thus the request has to be executed directly to the Azure IoT Hub*
+thus the request has to be executed directly to the Azure IoT Hub.*